 DataWorks provides for-each nodes.
-You can use a for-each node to traverse the output of an assignment node in loops.
-You can also customize the workflow in a for-each node.
+You can use a for-each node to loop through the result set passed by an assignment node.
+You can also customize the inner nodes of the for-each node.
 This topic describes the composition and application logic of a for-each node.

 Usage notes